-The next Commonwealth Games in 2022 will be hosted by Birmingham and the exciting news for Cannock Chase District is that we will be playing a part in this international sporting event when we host the men’s and women’s mountain biking.
+The 22nd Commonwealth Games will be hosted by Birmingham from 28 July to 8 August.
+We are thrilled that Cannock Chase District will be playing a part in this international sporting event when we host the Men’s and Women’s Mountain Biking event on 3 August.

 Cannock Chase Forest is already well known as a centre for mountain biking with two established waymarked trails called `Follow the Dog` and the `Monkey Trail`, as well as being the location of the Cannock Chase Cycle Centre.

 Cannock Chase is the northernmost venue for the Games and as such is `represented` on the Games official logo as the top of a triangular configuration that plots the locations of all the Games’ venues.